speakeasy-api/openapi-directory/SDKs/clickmeter.com/v2/go/README.md

 * `RetargetingGet` - List of all the retargeting scripts associated to the user
 * `RetargetingGetDatapoints` - List of all the datapoints associated to the retargeting script.
 * `RetargetingGetDatapointsCount` - Count the datapoints associated to the retargeting script.
+* `RetargetingPostForm` - Updates a retargeting script
+* `RetargetingPostJSON` - Updates a retargeting script
-* `RetargetingPost` - Updates a retargeting script
+* `RetargetingPostRaw` - Updates a retargeting script
+* `RetargetingPutForm` - Creates a retargeting script
+* `RetargetingPutJSON` - Creates a retargeting script
-* `RetargetingPut` - Creates a retargeting script
+* `RetargetingPutRaw` - Creates a retargeting script
 * `GetRetargetingID` - Get a retargeting script object

 ### Tags